 - Blend garlic in a blender or Thermomix until finely chopped (you may need to stop and scrape down the edges; alternatively, crush the garlic with a garlic press).

 - Add the remaining ingredients and blend till smooth.
-Taste and adjust accordingly (e.g. if you prefer a thinner consistency, add a little extra olive oil or lemon juice; if you like more sesame flavour, add a little extra tahini).
+Taste and adjust accordingly (e.g. if you prefer a thinner consistency, add a little extra olive oil, water or lemon juice; if you like more sesame flavour, add a little extra tahini).

 - Go wild and smother on everything – toast, crackers, carrot sticks, cucumber slices, baked potatoes, wraps etc.

 This recipe can be adapted to produce different variations such as by adding: